 Keyword research tools to replace Ahrefs

-It's quite difficult to recommend a tool that only does keyword research, since many of them go on to build out other features.
+There's not many dedicated tools for keyword research that are worth it, that I've found.
+Many of them go on to build out other features.
 KWFinder is an example of that from above, as they went on to build other tools and create the Mangools brand.

-That being said, here's one other option to check out: Ubersuggest.
+That being said, here's an option you can check out.

 Rank trackers to replace Ahrefs